 Basic OpenHTTPd Configuration

-OpenHTTPd is a light-weight web server developed by the OpenBSD dev team.
+OpenHTTPd is a light-weight web server developed by OpenBSD.

 Overview